jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But it's all bullshit.

 Despite Left/Right yelling matches, neither ideology is your enemy.
 Because neither is your hero.
-The pundits, columnists, and reporters on CNN, Fox News, and countless newspapers only care to send you one-way messages to tune-in, protest, or donate.
+The pundits, columnists, and reporters on NBC, CNN, Fox News, and countless newspapers only care to send you one-way messages to tune-in, protest, or donate.
 The media tricks you.
 They say their ideological purity will hold the government accountable to their "good" ideology.
 But, both sides only want you to keep watching the Left/Right circus.
-They treat you like a bystander in your own society.
+As is you're the audience of your own society.

 Galileo, George Washington, and Luke Skywalker reached for the power of new technology.
 So, why shouldn't you?
 Even more important, why shouldn't the middle-class?
 Isn't our healthcare, infrastructure, and especially our pandemic preparation, worthy of upgrades?